projectsesame/sesame/design/routing-design.md

 4. More specific routes have higher priority over wildcard routes (see next section)

 #### Proper Delegation
-Since wildcard introduces uncertainty within the exact route that will match, some additional consideration needs to be applied when Contour determines if a route has proper delegation permissions.
+Since wildcard introduces uncertainty within the exact route that will match, some additional consideration needs to be applied when Sesame determines if a route has proper delegation permissions.

 For example if we had two includes which have similar path matches, we cannot determine who has authority: